xsavory/astra/apps/expert-forum-2025/PRD.md

 ### 3.1 Overview

 All users (admin, staff, and participants) login through the same landing page `/`.
-Authentication is handled via **Appwrite Auth** with a conditional flow based on email detection.
+Authentication is handled via **Supabase Auth** with a conditional flow based on email detection.

 ### 3.2 User Registration

 All users (admin, staff, participants) are **manually registered** by the admin team before the event:
-- Create auth account in **Appwrite Auth**
+- Create auth account in **Supabase Auth**
-- Insert user record into `users` collection with appropriate role
+- Insert user record into `users` table with appropriate role

 ### 3.3 Login Flow